Top Banner

 The Fish Lake Nature Trail is open year-round, sunrise to sunset.

-The Winter Savanna Loop Ski Trails are currently closed.
+The Winter Savanna Loop Ski Trails are currently closed and will open December 15.

-The Oak Savanna Trail is currently open sunrise to sunset.
+The Oak Savanna Trail is currently closed and will reopen in summer 2026.

 Map and directions